OscarBeamish/biglight-frontend-challenge/SOLUTION.md

 3. Joins the three datasets:
 4. Handlebars renders nested structure to HTML
 5. SCSS compiles to CSS
-6. Static files deploy to host (or SFCC)
+6. Static files deploy to host

 ### Where It Lives